ahmedsaheed/leaflet/README.md

 - **✨ Simplicity**: Leaflet focuses on simplicity and provides only necessary features needed.

+- **Dictionary**: Contains an indexed dictionary of almost 5K words suggestions.

 - **🕉 Bidirectional Text**: Automatically detect BIDI - text and displays logiaclly.